dfreelon/TSM/README.rst

 See ``tsm.py`` for a full description of TSM's functions and how to use them.
 The module should work as long as NetworkX and ``python-louvain`` are installed.

-The ``TSM demo files.zip`` file contains two IPython notebooks and a sample Twitter ID dataset that can be used to demo many of TSM's functions.
-Code and instructions are provided to hydrate the Twitter IDs.
+The ``TSM demo files.zip`` file contains two IPython notebooks and a Twitter ID file that can be used to demo many of TSM's functions.
+Code and instructions are provided to hydrate the Twitter ID file.

 I gratefully acknowledge funding support from the US Institute of